Executive Vice President, Managing Director & Market President – Pennsylvania and New Jersey

 Customers Bank remained firm in its commitment to transparent, timely communication.
 As early as May, even before the initial borrowers had reached their 8-week covered period, we created a webpage with FAQs and resources to help plan for the forgiveness application.
 Beginning in July, we initiated weekly PPP Loan Forgiveness Updates.
 In these email messages, we shared what we knew and fully admitted to what we did not know.
 As Congress debated the possibility of statutory forgiveness for smaller borrowers, we shared our insights and confessed our confusion from conflicting reports.

-When Congressional action fell short in August, we launched our own forgiveness nCino-powered portal with a customized, programmed workbook to help borrowers record and document their eligible payments.
+When Congressional action fell short in August, we launched our own forgiveness nCino-powered portal to help borrowers record and document their eligible payments.
 We expanded the guidance documents on our website resource page.
 Our Relationship Managers continued to email and telephone clients regularly.
 And, we held another webinar.
-Over 700 people participated last week in a Webex Events webinar in which members of our PPP leadership team provided a thorough overview of the Loan Forgiveness process, offered a walk-through of the Customers Bank workbook and online portal and then spent nearly a full hour answering questions.
+Over 700 people participated last week in a Webex Events webinar in which members of our PPP leadership team provided a thorough overview of the Loan Forgiveness process, offered a walk-through of the Customers Bank online portal and then spent nearly a full hour answering questions.

 At Customers Bank, we know, “We’re all in this together.”